prog4biol/pfb2019/README.md

 ATGGGTCTAC
 ```

-Something to think about: Values of variable are variable.
+Something to think about: Values of variables are variable.
 Or in other words, they are mutable, changeable.
 ```python
 >>>dna = 'ATG'
 ATG